abend0c1/da/README.md

     ...then it will disassemble the file being edited and edit the temporary dataset created as a result.

+*   If DA is invoked with hex on the command line then that hex will be disassembled, for example:

+    `DA 58100010 07FE`

 ## OVERVIEW

 Disassembly is usually an iterative process: